 The proposed private boat dock and ramp will be located within the Willamette River Greenway boundary and the 100 year floodplain and floodway of the Willamette River; therefore, Flood Management Area (FMA) and Willamette and Tualatin Protection (WRG) permits are required.
-The dock will be 34 feet long by eight feet wide and held in place by three 12-inch steel pilings.
-The aluminum ramp to the dock will be 75 feet long and secured by two 12-inch steel pilings above the ordinary high water mark (OHWM) at the 22 foot elevation.
-The dock section will be approximately 30 feet off-shore of the Ordinary Low Water Mark (OLWM).
+The dock will be 10 feet wide by 36 feet long and held in place by two 12-inch steel pilings.
+The aluminum ramp to the dock will be 75 feet long and secured by one 12-inch steel piling on the bank (see Figures 6A-6C).

-The property is zoned R-15 and located in the Robinwood Neighborhood.
+The property is zoned R-10 and located in the Robinwood Neighborhood.